“Absolute bliss consciousness belongs to the depths of everyone’s heart.” — Maharishi Mahesh Yogi

 Both awareness and consciousness describe the same partition.
 It’s the first separate state of awareness above the default waking, sleeping, and dreaming settings.
-The practice of this state prepares the way to several other higher states of awareness.
+Regular practice of this state prepares the mind for other advance techniques.
 To reach these other higher states, one must be grounded in the fourth state of consciousness.

-So it’s an essential building block for personal and spiritual development.
+So this state is an essential building block for spiritual development.
 So, how do you reach this partition of awareness?

 There is a simple universal process for reaching this state of consciousness.
 We know the generic version of this form as Japa Meditation.
 This technique comes from the Yoga Sutras of Patanjali.
 So, this process has a rich tradition.
 Many authorities regard this technique as the centerpiece of the eight limbs of Yoga.
 Thus, this simple but powerful technique is a building block for consciousness exploration.

-Transcendental Meditation (TM) is the worldwide trademark of the TM movement created by Maharishi (1).
+Transcendental Meditation (TM) is the worldwide trademark of the TM movement created by Maharishi (2)(3).
 The generic name for this process is Japa Meditation.
-More than a teacher, Maharishi became a social icon.
-His method helped break down cultural barriers, making meditation an acceptable practice in the West.
-Not an easy task.

 Entering The Fourth State of Consciousness